Fact file - 2019 entry

 *Other Science - includes Biology, Environmental Science, Geography, Geology, Mathematics and Physics

 You will continue studying two of your first year subjects.
 Each subject is studied in greater depth with many subjects allowing you to tailor your studies through optional modules.
 You will take 60 credits of modules from each subject and greater emphasis will be put on studying outside of formal classes.
-Many of the theory modules will be enhanced by practical work in laboratories, field work and problem-solving classes as well as tutorials and workshops.
+Many of the theory modules will be enhanced by practical work in laboratories, field work and problem-solving classes.

 You will continue with the same two subjects studied in the second year taking 50 credits in each.
-The modules available in the third year become more advanced and provide greater flexibility through optional modules, focusing on specialist areas within the subject.
+The modules available in the third year become more advanced and you are provided greater flexibility through optional modules focusing on specialist areas within the subject.
 You are expected to be proactive and manage your own time and learning.
 Much of the teaching is delivered by lectures but there is also practical laboratory and field work and small group classes like seminars, workshops and tutorials.
 Emphasis will put on self-reliance and putting what you have learned in previous years into practice.
-Alongside subject-specific study, you will undertake a 20 credit synoptic module which aims to provide a broader view of science and its communication, and to tie together the subjects you are studying through an interdisciplinary group project.
+Alongside subject-specific study, you will undertake a 20 credit synoptic project which aims to provide a broader view of science and its communication, and to tie together the subjects you are studying through an interdisciplinary group project.

 A levels: A*AA, subjects required depend on your chosen pathway but include a minimum of A in the required subjects for your pathway, usually from biology, chemistry, maths and physics.
 General studies, critical thinking, CIE global perspectives & research, CIE thinking skills and citizenship studies are not accepted.

 English language requirements